sourcegraph/customer-training/trainings/cody/end-user-onboarding-script-intro-to-cody.md

 >cmd/gitserver/server/gitdomain_test.go...

 #### Generating boilerplate code
-Cody can generate boilerplate code by receiving instructions from the user and leveraging Sourcegraph's code graph to fetch relevant context from the codebase.
-This allows Cody to produce code that is consistent with the organization's coding practices and existing codebase.
+Cody can generate boilerplate code by receiving instructions from the user and leveraging Sourcegraph's code graph to fetch relevant Context from the codebase.
+This allows Cody to produce code consistent with the organization's coding practices and existing codebase.

 Examples:

 ##### Python
 1. Create a new file in the IDE.
-For example `boilerplate.py`
+For example, `boilerplate.py`
-2. Add the following comment `"""Sourcegraph client library"""`
+2. Add the following comment `"  ""Sourcegraph client library""  "`
 3. Open Cody chat and enter the following prompt `Generate a boilerplate Python class that will represent a Sourcegraph client`
 4. See the example code provided.
 You can choose to:
     - Insert the code at the current cursor position